dvorka/hstr/CONFIGURATION.md

 Check also configuration [examples](#examples).

-BINDING HSTR TO KEYBOARD SHORTCUT
+Binding HSTR to Keyboard Shortcut
 ---------------------------------
 Bash uses *Emacs* style keyboard shortcuts by default.
 There is also *Vi* mode.
 Find out how to bind HSTR to a keyboard shortcut